 Your baby is imitating things that go way beyond mimicking faces and sounds now.
 When playing, he enjoys imitating what people do -- whether it's talking on the phone or sweeping the floor.
 Give him a plastic bowl and spoon and let him "cook" with you or let him "drive" with a toy car dashboard.

 Finger feeds herself

 With baby finger-feeding herself, make sure it's food she can gum.
 This includes some cereals, shredded cheese, and small pieces of tofu, well-cooked fruits or vegetables, or ripe banana.
-Avoid foods like raw vegetables, hard fruits, whole grapes, raisins, popcorn, hard cheese, and hot dogs.
+Avoid foods like raw vegetables, hard fruits, whole grapes, nuts, raisins, popcorn, hard cheese, and hot dogs, all choking hazards.